Ferry Lane forms a key route into the borough and to the centre of Tottenham Hale.

-- Currently Ferry Lane is not a welcoming or safe environment for pedestrians or cyclists.
-The pavement is in poor condition and directly next to a busy roadway.
-Cyclists have to share the road with heavy traffic
+Prior to works commencing, Ferry Lane was not a particularly welcoming or safe environment for pedestrians or cyclists.
+The pavement was in a poor condition and directly next to a busy roadway with Cyclists having to share the road with heavy traffic.

 - New trees and planting along the front of the Paddock and the junction with Bream Close

 - Installation of street lighting columns to indicate the entrance to Tottenham Hale.
 The lights will be LED energy-efficient and environmentally sensitive by reducing light pollution

 - Artwork features along the route that are centered around the theme of the Wetland Environment and the transition from the District Centre at Tottenham Hale to the Walthamstow Wetlands.